10 superfoods for your hair, skin and nails

 We know we should be eating them for various health benefits, but did you know that incorporating these nutrient-dense foods into your diet can give you visible results?
 Yup, superfoods can contain omega-3 fatty acids, omega-9 fatty acids, vitamins A, C, E, B and D, as well as zinc and glutamine, which all help to look after your hair, skin and nails.
 We asked the team at healthy, plant-based meal delivery service Soulara for a bit of expertise, and they gave us their top 10 superfoods to start incorporating into your diet.

-Not just a millennial favorite, avocados are rich in omega-9 fatty acids for keeping the top layer of your skin hydrated.
+Not just a millennial favourite, avocados are rich in omega-9 fatty acids for keeping the top layer of your skin hydrated.
 They’re also a good source of vitamin E, making it a great food for healthy hair.
-Aside from the usual avocado on toast, add slices to salad or use to create fresh guacamole.
+Aside from the usual avo on toast, add slices to salad or use to create fresh guacamole.

 Chia seeds are a great source of omega-3 fatty acids, which reduce inflammation and protect the skin from sun damage.
 Sprinkle seeds onto soup or add to smoothies for an easy, every day way to incorporate them into your daily diet.